Breast self-examination (BSE) is the formal and structured technique for feeling for breast changes, at regular intervals, eg, every month.

 Instead, it's better for women to be ‘breast aware'.
 This means you should:

 - be familiar with the usual look and feel of your breasts and know what is normal for you

 - know what breast changes to look and feel for

-- be "sensibly alert" to changes in your breasts, and see your doctor if you notice any changes
+- be "sensibly alert" to changes in your breasts, and see your healthcare provider if you notice any changes

-- have a mammogram every 2 years if you are aged 45 to 69 years (see breast screening)
+- have a mammogram every 2 years if you are 45 to 69 years of age (see breast screening)

 - know your family history of cancer.

 It's important for you to know what your breasts and nipples look like and how they ordinarily feel before and after your period, so that you can easily identify any changes.
 This can be done while dressing or showering.
 Women of all ages should be familiar with their breasts, but it becomes more important as you get older because the risk of breast cancer increases with age.
 Read more about breast lumps and changes.